brunojppb/brunojppb.github.io/_posts/2020-02-26-rapid-prototyping-with-gatsby-js.md

 yarn develop
 ```

-Now lets go to our browser and type on `localhost:8000` to see what happens.
+Now lets go to our browser and type in `localhost:8000` to see what happens.
 You will see a nice and bare-minimum website, very similar to the screenshot I posted above, but with a link to the blog section of the website.

 ![Gatsby Minimal website home page](/assets/images/posts/gatsby_minimal_website_home.png)